 Heat the coconut oil, carrier oil, and shea butter in a small saucepan over low heat.
 Stir gently until fully incorporated.
 Pour this liquid into mixing bowl and add the rest of the ingredients—honey, baking soda, castile soap, liquid from the opened vitamin E capsules and optional essential oils.
 Stir gently until fairly well mixed.

-Transfer to your gifting containers of choice—small jars are ideal (see Hand and Body Lotion above) to be used as any shaving cream.
+Transfer to your gifting containers of choice—small jars are ideal—to be used as any shaving cream.
 But this is no ordinary shaving cream!

 Your recipients will be blown away by how smooth it is, makes shaving a dream and leaves one’s skin soft and nourished.
 Add a note that should the contents begin to separate, simply stir vigorously with a spoon.